 Adam-You were a police officer before you were a realtor.

-Janet-I met my husband there at the department and he had a house in Jefferson County and I didn’t want to move there.
-I said I was a West County girl.
+Janet-I met my husband there at the department and he had a house in Jefferson County.
 He sold his house and I was kind of involved.
 We always worked part time jobs as officers.
 You always had a gig at a bank, hotel, or construction site.
 My husband suggested that I get my real estate license and I did.
 My first year I did 1 million and I slept 4 hours a night.
 I thought I was a big shot.
 I had 5 deals in the running when I gave my notice to the police department 2 and a half years later.
 I was there just short of 5 years.

 Adam-Did it help having a gun on your hip when you were negotiating deals?